Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 		- Is 6 bytes in size
 		- The first two bytes are hard-coded (204 and 0)
 		- The other four bytes defines:
-			- 1º The block style
+			- 3º The block style
-			- 2º The block color
+			- 4º The block color
-			- 3º ???
+			- 5º ???
-			- 4º The block
+			- 6º The block
 	- After we send the payload we need to "end" or "save" our changes using a payload of two bytes
 		- The payload is hard-coded:
 			- The first byte is 204
 			- The second byte is 9

-That's really good, so now we gotta discover what the third byte of the payload is and we're done.
+That's really good, so now we gotta discover what the fifth byte of the payload is and we're done.
 To test it, I just wrote a simple code:

 ```
 #include <sys/ioctl.h>